meleu/tdd-ruby/ruby-tooling.md

 If you got a result similar to this 👆, then everything is fine.

 The output there shows the printed string `Hello, World!` and then it shows the value returned by the `puts` method.
 Don't worry if you don't understand these concepts for now.
-In almost all chapters of this book you'll be invited to try things out on `irb`.
+In many chapters you'll be invited to try things out on `irb`.
 So you'll soon be very familiar with it.
 For now it was just a test.

 To exit the `irb` just type `exit`: